 Conversely, hand built wheels are unique, featuring individual hubs, spokes, nipples and rims that are made to order.
-Hand built wheels are custom creations to suit a riders exact needs.
+Hand built wheels are custom creations to suit a riders exact preferences and needs.

 'True' wheels: True refers to your wheel tracking in a straight line without deviation.
-If your wheel is out of true it may rub on your brakes or negatively effect the bikes handling.
+If your wheel is out of true it may rub on your brakes or negatively affect the bike’s handling.
 Adjusting spoke tension is a process to true your wheel that any local bike shop can do.

 Inspect the rim: Every time you brake with rim brakes the rim wears.
 This friction will eventually cause thinning in the rim, which, if left unattended to could weaken the structural integrity of the wheel.
 To avoid this, regularly inspect the rim to check for any clear grooving and keep an eye on the rim wear indicators that are usually either a small hole or groove in the rim to show how much material remains.